tz-dev/Maturity-in-Practice/README.md

 ## 📘 Overview

-This repository contains the **official model specification** for
+This repository contains the **official specification** for
-**Maturity in Practice / IA (inadulte asymmetry)** — a praxeological framework for analysing enactments, responsibility, asymmetry and dignity in practice.
+**Maturity in Practice / IA (inadulte asymmetry)** — a praxeological framework for analysing enactments, maturity, responsibility, structural asymmetry and dignity in practice.

 It includes:

 - **Maturity in Practice – Model Specification.html**
-  Human-readable specification of the ACRPD model, IA-box, dignity framework,
+  Human-readable specification of the full ACRPD model.
-  bias/intuition/norm-change modules, axioms, formal notation and the case schema.

 - **Maturity in Practice – Model Specification.pdf**
-  Print- and citation-ready version of the model specification.
+  Print- and citation-ready version.

 - **MIPractice_case_v2.0_full_with_model_reference.yaml**
-  The *canonical* machine-readable description of the model.
+  The *canonical*, machine-readable source of the model:
-  This YAML file contains:
-  - the complete normative model (`model_reference`)
+  - complete normative definition (`model_reference`)
-  - the full case schema (`case`)
+  - structured case schema (`case`)
-  - guardrails, axioms, scoring rules, submodule matrix (2.4), IA-box logic, bias/intuition/norm-change modules, trajectory patterns, formal notation.
+  - guardrails, scoring rules, IA-box logic
+  - submodule matrix, dignity framework
+  - bias/intuition/norm-change modules
+  - trajectory patterns and formal notation

-Together, these files define the authoritative public specification of the IA / ACRPD model.
+Together, these files form the authoritative public definition of the IA / ACRPD model.

 ---

-## 🧩 What this repository provides

-- A complete and citable **model definition**
-  (parameters A–C–R–P–D, submodules, IA-box, dignity framework, axioms)

-- A **uniform case schema** for conducting structured analyses
-  with guardrails, A/M bands, IA evaluation, trajectory, and optional D-module

-- A **machine-interpretable YAML schema** serving as a
-  *single source of truth* for implementations, training pipelines, audits and research tools

-- A **formal notation layer** allowing interoperability with
-  governance systems, psychology/sociology tools, and AI reasoning engines

----

-## 📦 Repository Contents
+## 🧩 Repository Contents

 ```

+├── LICENSE                          # MIT License (for code only)
+├── LICENSE-CC-BY-NC-SA              # Non-commercial license for model content
 ├── Maturity in Practice - Model Specification.html
 ├── Maturity in Practice - Model Specification.pdf
 └── MIPractice_case_v2.0_full_with_model_reference.yaml

 ```

-- `*.html` – main documentation, ideal for reading in browser
+- `*.html` – interactive documentation
-- `*.pdf` – citation-ready spec
+- `*.pdf` – for citation & offline reading
-- `*.yaml` – canonical model schema used for programmatic integration
+- `*.yaml` – single source of truth for implementations
+- `LICENSE` – MIT (software only)
+- `LICENSE-CC-BY-NC-SA` – CC BY-NC-SA 4.0 (model content)

 ---

-## 🧠 Purpose
+## 🧠 Purpose of This Repository

-This repository aims to:
+This repository provides:

-1. Provide a stable **reference architecture** for praxeological analysis
+- A stable, citable **reference architecture** for praxeological analysis
-   (maturity, asymmetry, responsibility, dignity in practice)

-2. Ensure transparent, ethical and critique-ready use of the model
-   in coaching, organisations, teams, public institutions, and research

-3. Enable reproducible, safe integration into **AI systems**
-   as a governance and reasoning layer

-4. Offer a fully documented structure for **teaching and academic work**
+- A transparent, guardrail-based methodology for analysing enactments
+- A **uniform case schema** for structured, reversible and dignity-preserving evaluation
+- A machine-interpretable **YAML schema** for research, audits, and AI systems
+- A minimal **formal notation** enabling tool integration and governance layers
+- A foundation for teaching, further research and cross-disciplinary dialogue

 ---

-## 🚀 Using the YAML specification
+## 🚀 Using the YAML Specification

 The YAML file
 **`MIPractice_case_v2.0_full_with_model_reference.yaml`**
-is the *single source of truth* and should be consumed directly.
+is the **canonical source** and should be consumed directly.

-Typical use cases:
+Use cases include:

 - Schema validation of case analyses
-- Automated generation of ACRPD profiles or uniform reports
+- Automated generation of ACRPD profiles & uniform reports
-- Integration into LLM reasoning chains
+- Integration into LLM/AI reasoning pipelines
-- Training, audit and supervision workflows
+- Decision-support systems requiring transparent structural logic
-- Research requiring structured evaluation frameworks
+- Research and training contexts needing reproducible frameworks

-Do **not** rewrite or partially replicate the YAML; instead, import it.
+Do **not** replicate the YAML manually — import it as-is.

 ---

 ## 📚 Citation

-If you reference this model, please cite both the book and this specification:
+If you reference the model, cite both the book and this specification:

 **Primary reference:**
 T. Zöller (2025). *Maturity in Practice – A Praxeological Anthropology.*